Notice of Privacy Practices for Medical Information of Northwestern Mutual Life Insurance Company

 This section describes uses and disclosures of your protected health information that we may make.
 In some states, more stringent laws may limit or prohibit a use or disclosure described below.
 In those circumstances, the Company will conduct itself according to the more stringent law.

 - Your Authorization—Except as described in this Notice, we will not use or disclose your protected health information, including psychotherapy notes, without written authorization from you.
-In addition, use or disclosure of protected health information for marketing purposes, or disclosures of protected health information in a manner that constitutes a sale, require your authorization.
+In addition, use or disclosure of psychotherapy notes, or the use or disclosure of protected health information for marketing purposes, or disclosure of protected health information in a manner that constitutes a sale, requires your authorization.
 If you do authorize the Company to use or disclose your protected health information for another purpose, you may revoke your authorization in writing at any time.
 If you revoke an authorization, the Company will no longer use or disclose your protected health information in the manner covered by that authorization, except to the extent that the Company has taken action in reliance on the authorization, or if the authorization was obtained as a condition of obtaining insurance coverage, the Company has the right to contest a claim under a policy or to contest the policy itself.

 - Uses and Disclosures for Payment—The Company will make uses and disclosures of your protected health information as necessary and as permitted by law for payment purposes.
-For example, we may use information regarding your medical procedures and treatment to process and pay claims or to determine whether services are covered under your long-term care insurance plan.
+For example, we may use information regarding your medical procedures and treatment to process and pay claims or to determine whether services are covered under the ACB rider.
 The Company may also forward such information to another health plan, which may also have an obligation to process and pay claims on your behalf.

-- Disclosures to an Employer for Premium Payment Purposes—The Company may disclose to your employer when necessary for premium payment purposes only: your name, address, policy number, and premium amount due for your long-term care insurance policy.
+- Disclosures to an Employer for Premium Payment Purposes—The Company may disclose to your employer when necessary for premium payment purposes only: your name, address, policy number, and premium amount due for your life insurance policy with ACB rider.
 Be assured that the Company will not disclose any other protected health information to your employer without your written authorization.

-- Payment of Claims—We may contact you and/or your authorized representative to provide information on payment of your claims.
+- Payment of Claims—We may contact you and/or your authorized representative to obtain or provide information on payment of your claims.

 - for public health activities, such as required reporting of disease, injury, birth and death, and for required public health investigations;